Victoria and Albert Museum: Fashion

 The costume collection is the most comprehensive in Britain, containing over 14,000 outfits plus accessories, mainly dating from 1600 to the present.
 Costume sketches, design notebooks, and other works on paper are typically held by the Word and Image department.
 Because everyday clothing from previous eras has not generally survived, the collection is dominated by fashionable clothes made for special occasions.
 One of the first significant gifts of the costume came in 1913 when the V&A received the Talbot Hughes collection containing 1,442 costumes and items as a gift from Harrods following its display at the nearby department store.

-Some of the oldest items in the collection are medieval vestments, especially Opus Anglicanum.
-One of the most important items in the collection is the wedding suit of James II of England, which is displayed in the British Galleries.
+Some of the oldest works in the collection are medieval vestments, especially Opus Anglicanum.
+One of the most important pieces in the collection is the wedding suit of James II of England, which is displayed in the British Galleries.

 In 1971, Cecil Beaton curated an exhibition of 1,200 20th-century high-fashion garments and accessories, including gowns worn by leading socialites such as Patricia Lopez-Willshaw, Gloria Guinness and Lee Radziwill, and actresses such as Audrey Hepburn and Ruth Ford.
 After the exhibition, Beaton donated most of the exhibits to the museum in the names of their former owners.

-In 1999, V&A began a series of live catwalk events at the museum titled Fashion in Motion featuring items from historically significant fashion collections.
+In 1999, V&A began a series of live catwalk events at the museum titled Fashion in Motion featuring pieces from historically significant fashion collections.
 The first show featured Alexander McQueen in June 1999.
 Since then, the museum has hosted recreations of various designer shows every year including Anna Sui, Tristan Webber, Elspeth Gibson, Chunghie Lee, Jean Paul Gaultier, Missoni, Gianfranco Ferré, Christian Lacroix, Kenzo and Kansai Yamamoto amongst others.

 In 2002, the museum acquired the Costiff collection of 178 Vivienne Westwood costumes.
 Other famous designers with work in the collection include Coco Chanel, Hubert de Givenchy, Christian Dior, Cristóbal Balenciaga, Yves Saint Laurent, Guy Laroche, Irene Galitzine, Mila Schön, Valentino Garavani, Norman Norell, Norman Hartnell, Zandra Rhodes, Hardy Amies, Mary Quant, Christian Lacroix, Jean Muir and Pierre Cardin.
 The museum continues to acquire examples of modern fashion to add to the collection.

 The V&A runs an ongoing textile and dress conservation programme.
 For example, in 2008, an important but heavily soiled, distorted and water-damaged 1954 Dior outfit called 'Zemire' was restored to displayable condition for the Golden Age of Couture exhibition.

-The V&A Museum has a large collection of shoes around 2000 pairs from different cultures around the world.
+The museum has a large collection of shoes; around 2000 pairs from different cultures around the world.
 The collection shows the chronological progression of shoe height, heel shape and materials, revealing just how many styles we consider to be modern have been in and out of fashion across the centuries.